XaromPL/Minecraft-Stats-Analyzer/README.md

 **4.** Create a new folder, move all downloaded files into it, and copy the folder path.

 **5.** Open the command prompt, navigate to the downloaded repository folder using:
 `cd folder/path`

 **6.** Then run the application with:
 `python main.py`

+If you have any questions or suggestions on what can be changed or fixed, message me on Telegram

+# Disclaimer
+*This program is an independent project and is not affiliated with, endorsed by, or officially supported by Mojang Studios or Microsoft*

+# License: GNU GPL
+This project is licensed under the GNU General Public License (GPL), ensuring that users have the freedom to run, study, modify, and distribute the software.
+The GPL enforces copyleft principles, meaning that any derivative work must also be open-source under the same license.